QueueClassic/queue_classic/readme.markdown

 ` QC.enqueue('Class.method', :arg1 => 'value1', :arg2 => 'value2')`

+## Dequeue
+When a worker picks up a job, it is removed from the jobs table and placed into a processing table.

 ## Worker
 The worker will lookup the method in the class and call it with the supplied arguments.
 Any sort of exception should be rescued in the class method.